brightzheng100/kubernetes-the-hard-way-on-docker/docs/03-prepare-all-nodes.md

 ## Installing container runtime

 We're going to use `contaierd` & `runc` here.
 Other container runtimes may work as well.

-> Note: the `kind`-based image already has `containerd` and `runc` installed, but I still document/repeat the process here as eventually I will rebuild the image with only the bare minimum components to start with.

 ```sh
 # Define desired components version